shuftipro/Android-SDK/verification-without-ocr/README.md

 ### Address Verification

 For Address Verification, use ```setFullAddress```.
-Character limit ranges between 2 and 250 characters.
+The character limit is between 2 and 250 characters.

 ```
 addressVerification.setFullAddress("3339 Maryland Avenue, Largo, Florida");